RoblabWh/RobLearn/README.md

 # Roblearn
-Training of a mobile robot equippted with a laser scanner and RGBD camera to navigated in unknown environments.
+Training of a mobile robot equipped with a laser scanner and a RGB-D camera to navigated in unknown environments.

 # Installation
 The software was developed under Ubuntu 16.04 with tensorflow.